hhhyx817/hhhyx817.github.io/content/course/abstract-algebra/index.md

 -   TA [Lecture Notes](https://github.com/hhhyx817/draft/tree/main/TA-notes)

 My notes include personal annotations and additional theorems on TA's notes. "in page xx" refers to Dummit's, "CAA page xx" refers to Joseph's, otherwise refer to 抽象代数.<br>
-I think Joseph's is most suitable for beginnner or self-learning, then refer to Dummit's for further theorems and properties.
+I think Joseph's is most suitable for beginner or self-learning, then refer to Dummit's for further theorems and properties.

 ## My Course Note{#my-course-note}